Tamanna-3/MisinfoX-Chrome-Extension/README.md

 -Browser Platform: Chrome Extensions API
 -Icons: Feather Icons

-Installation and Usage
+🧑‍💻 How to Use

-Clone or download the repository
+Clone or download this repository

-Open Google Chrome and navigate to chrome://extensions/ Enable Developer Mode
+Open Chrome and go to chrome://extensions/

+Enable Developer Mode (top-right corner)

-Click Load Unpacked and select the project directory Open any website
+Click Load Unpacked and select the project folder

+Visit any website

-Highlight text on the page and choose “Ask MisinfoX” from the context menu View the credibility verdict instantly
+Highlight text, right-click, and choose “Ask MisinfoX”

+View the credibility verdict instantly